nahid1998/LangChain-course-1/README.md

 # LangChain-for-LLM-application-course
-the codes from LnagChain for LLM application course
+the codes from LangChain for LLM application course by DeepLearning.AI